 Find a Drug Disposal Location Near You

 In addition to these Take Back Day locations, search Google Maps for "medication disposal near me" to see pharmacies, hospitals, police stations, and other locations that accept medication for disposal year-round.
-If you still can't find a location, there are other options to remove such medications from your home such as mailback programs or following FDA instructions.
+If you still can't find a location, there are other options for disposing of these medications from your home, such as mail-in take-back programs or by following FDA guidance.

 It's important to safely dispose of unneeded medication